 Skin-on-Frame Kayak compared to a commercial Sea Kayak

-I recently attended a kayak course offered by The Kayak Academy, based in Issaquah WA.
+I recently attended a kayak course offered by The Kayak Academy, based in Issaquah WA, in April 2019.
 I used a kayak made by Tiderace, the Xcape-X model.
-This was the first commercial kayak I have been in, having built my Skin-On-Frame Kayak in October.
+This was the first commercial kayak I have been in, having built my Skin-On-Frame Kayak in October 2018.
 I also used a European style paddle instead of my stick paddle.
 A comparison of the two kayaks is interesting.
 One thing I wanted to find out in the class was if my homemade kayak was a sea worthy kayak, or a novelty.
 Conclusion: its a great kayak.

 Xcape X by Tiderace Skin-On-Frame